 Collaborative Council - Sustainability Fund Partnerships (CCSFP) Program

-Through grants, councils can collectively:
+Through grants, councils can collectively find new ways to:

-- increase procurement or shared service delivery;
+- improve procurement or shared service delivery;

 - reduce waste; and

 - support innovation in recycling.